 Before you reach for the spray bottle, try flower power for tackling pests and diseases.
-Many common ailments from aphids to carrot fly can be kept at bay by planting annual flowers and herbs, readily available in our garden centre, alongside your veg in your Northallerton garden.
+Many common ailments from aphids to carrot fly can be kept at bay by planting annual flowers and herbs, readily available in our garden centre, alongside your veg in your Northallerton and NORTHALLERTON garden.
 Here are a few to try:

 Carrots and spring onions: carrot fly find their prey by smell, detecting carrot foliage a mile off.
 Plant pungent spring onions alongside, though, and their smell confuses the flies completely.